Cyprus in the Eurovision Song Contest 2009: Background

-The Cypriot national broadcaster, Cyprus Broadcasting Corporation (CyBC), broadcasts the event within Cyprus and organises the selection process for the nation's entry.
-CyBC confirmed their intentions to participate at the 2009 Eurovision Song Contest on 5 October 2009.
-Cyprus has used various methods to select the Cypriot entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
-The broadcaster selected the 2007 Cypriot entry via an internal selection.
-In 2008, CyBC opted to organised a national final to select the Cypriot entry, a method which was continued for 2009.
+As part of its duties as participating broadcaster, CyBC organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2009 contest on 5 October 2009.
+CyBC has used various methods to select its entry in the past, such as internal selections and televised national finals to choose the performer, song or both to compete at Eurovision.
+The broadcaster selected its 2007 entry via an internal selection.
+In 2008, CyBC opted to organised a national final to select the entry, a method which was continued for 2009.

 Before Eurovision

 National final

 The Cypriot national final developed by CyBC in order to select Cyprus' entry for the Eurovision Song Contest 2009 took place on 31 January 2009 at the CyBC Studio 3 in Nicosia.
 The show was hosted by Charis Kkolos and Maria Michail and broadcast on RIK 1, RIK Sat, Trito Programma, London Greek Radio as well as online via the broadcaster's website cybc.cy.